gammasim/simtools/docs/source/mc_model.rst

 Lower level modules are defined to describe sub-elements of the TelescopeModel.
 These modules are `mirrors`_ and `camera`_.

-Arrays of telescopes are described by the Array Model module which contains a collection of TelescopeModel's and the array layout.
+Arrays of telescopes are described by the `array_model`_ module which contains a collection of TelescopeModel's and the array layout.

 array_model
 -----------